Vacant shops can drag shopping center performance and retail sales down for shopping center managers and marketing managers.

 Things to Watch in Leasing

-Keep a close eye on upcoming vacancies and tenant movements and solve those problems early.
-Leases coming to an end will also be a factor to manage through.
+Monitor upcoming vacancies and tenant movements and solve those problems early.
+Lease endings will also be a factor to manage.
 Think about these things:

 - A leasing procedure can streamline your tenant negotiations with tenants and with the landlord

 - You can evaluate the market conditions regularly so you are meeting market rent conditions

 - A course of action to apply to targeted tenants will reduce vacancy downtime